callum-hart/mono/misc/documentation notes.md

 `cssProperty<notion>: cssValue;`

-- Notions are wrapped in croccodiles <> (between the CSS property name, and the colon that follows).
+- Notions are wrapped in croccodiles <> (between the CSS property name, and the following colon).

 ### Types